AnnieRho7/mindful-vibes/README.md

   - Modify or delete my comments.
   - View comments on individual posts.
   - Create new posts with fields such as title, slug, content, featured image, and excerpt.
-  - Edit existing posts and update their content or other details like title, slug
+  - Edit existing posts and update their content or other details like title, slug.

 * As a website superuser, I can:
    - Approve or disapprove comments, which are displayed along with the post and author in the admin dashboard.